 The two sides — McCullough criticizing CGS and Brent Ridge of Energy Northwest defending it — continued their disagreements in a series of opinion pieces in The Oregonian newspaper of Portland into the summer of 2016.

 Meanwhile, Bonneville continues to pay for the three plants – Columbia Generating Station and plants 1 and 2.
 The 2020 debt service payment for all three plants (principal and interest total) is $591,634,160.88.
-Of that amount, $104,620,743 was for the two unfinished plants.
+Of that amount, $87,002,040.18 is for the two partially built, never-completed plants.
 The total paid for all three plants since 1978 is more than $2 billion.
 Bonneville has refinanced its nuclear debt several times, which has the effect of freeing up space under its federal borrowing cap but also pushing the final payoff dates farther into the future.
-The low principal amount for the three plants in 2016 ($22,335,000), for example, shoots up to $573,995,000 in Fiscal Year 2017 and $908,100,000 in Fiscal Year 2018 (interest payments in both of those years are over $200 million) before declining significantly in later years.
-Payments on Plants 1 and 3 end with the 2028 payment; payments on the Columbia Generating Station continue through 2044.
+As of November 2019, the total remaining debt is $6,681,952,912.
+Of this, $1,083,530,438 is for Plant 1 (principal and interest combined), and $1,246,504,736 is for Plant 3.
+The final payment for the debt on plants 1 and 3 currently is in 2028; the debt on Plant 2, the Columbia Generating Station, continues to 2044.

-In late 2014, the Council began a public process of revising its Northwest Power Plan, which the Council does every five years.
+In 2019 and 2020, the Council will revise its Northwest Power Plan in a public process, which the Council does every five years.
 The Council’s responsibility in the power plan is to forecast demand for the next 20 years and develop a least-cost resource strategy to meet that demand, with highest priority going to energy efficiency, then cost-effective renewable resources.
 Bonneville implements the Council's power plan.